-Hi, I’m Chris Hood, a passionate speaker, podcast host, digital strategist, and writer.
+Hi, I’m Chris Hood, a digital strategist, podcast host, and writer.
 I love storytelling and have made it an essential part of my career.
 I’ve always loved escaping into words, sounds, images, and events, to paint a solution for others to experience.
 It is the primary reason I am a veteran of the digital entertainment industry with more than three decades of working across various mediums, including television, film, music, and video games.

 What once started as selling popcorn in a local movie theater and a film student, I found my love for cinema and an endless drive that propelled my career to incredible heights.
 This included receiving multiple industry awards for theatre marketing campaigns, including the National Association of Theater Owners coveted customer service award and Hollywood Reporter’s grand prize showmanship award three years in a row for Jurassic Park (1993), Wyatt Earp (1994), and Apollo 13 (1995).